SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 ## Images

-It may be important for your visualization to include images to help illustrate your visual’s narrative.
+It may be important for your visualization to include images that help illustrate your visual’s narrative.
 Here are some resources for science relevant royalty free images:

 * [The Integration and Application Network (IAN) at UMCES](https://ian.umces.edu/): 1000’s of free environmentally relevant vector graphics.
 Account required to download images.
 * [BioRender](https://biorender.com/): Free life science icons available.
 Account required to download images.